samkitkankariya/Job-Assistant-Bot/README.md

    python main.py
    ```

-Sure, here's an updated section for the README file explaining how to keep the bot running indefinitely using a website for hosting the server, along with setting up UptimeBot to ping the server every 5 minutes:

----

 ## Keeping the Bot Live

 To ensure continuous operation of the Job Assistant Telegram Bot, follow these steps to host the bot's server on a website and set up monitoring using UptimeBot: